Yan2266336/Fino1/README.md

 ```

 ### 🎯 How to Evaluate Fino1

-we  construct our Fino1 cart at [Finben](https://github.com/The-FinAI/FinBen) <br>
+Model inference of local models are conducted based on [Finben](https://github.com/The-FinAI/FinBen) with VLLM framework.<br>

-we also used [DocMath-Eval](https://github.com/yale-nlp/DocMath-Eval) to evaluate our model's ability
+For the final evaluation, we used [DocMath-Eval](https://github.com/yale-nlp/DocMath-Eval) to first use GPT to extract final answers from the result and then evaluate the correctness of the answer.

 ---